WWPOL/Earth-Invader/README.md

 Todo
 =====
-[ ] Make Player fire shoot like a flamethrower, insane RoF, but bullets die at short distance.
-Fire also should burn them for a few seconds.
+- [ ] Make Player fire shoot like a flamethrower, insane RoF, but bullets die at short distance.
+Fire also should burn them for a fw seconds.
 Air should be like a blast wave and pushes them back.
 Rock collats.
 Water does splash damage, slows enemies.
-[ ] Powerups
+- [ ] Powerups
-[ ] diff damage for diff enemy types
+- [ ] diff damage for diff enemy types

 Earth Invader
 =====